Discover folk - the CRM for people-powered businesses

 Pros

-• User-friendly interface: Capsule CRM offers a clean and intuitive design, making it easy for travel agents to navigate and quickly access essential features.
-This simplicity reduces the learning curve, ideal for agencies without extensive CRM experience.
+- User-friendly interface: Capsule CRM offers a clean and intuitive design, making it easy for 20-50 person travel teams to navigate and quickly access essential features.
+This simplicity reduces the learning curve, ideal for medium-sized agencies without extensive CRM experience.

-• Contact and sales management: The platform provides robust tools for managing leads and customers, organizing travel itineraries, and tracking sales opportunities.
+- Contact and sales management: The platform provides robust tools for managing leads and customers, organizing travel itineraries, and tracking sales opportunities across growing teams.
 This helps agencies maintain a clear view of their relationships and sales pipeline.

-• Customization options: Capsule CRM allows users to customize fields, tags, and pipelines to fit their specific travel business needs, offering flexibility in how they manage client data and processes.
+- Customization options: Capsule CRM allows users to customize fields, tags, and pipelines to fit their specific travel business needs, offering flexibility in how they manage client data and processes across medium-sized teams.

-• Affordability: Capsule CRM offers competitive pricing with a free plan for basic needs and affordable premium options, making it accessible for small travel agencies and startups.
+- Affordability: Capsule CRM offers competitive pricing with a free plan for basic needs and affordable premium options, making it accessible for medium-sized travel agencies.

 Cons

-• Limited advanced features: Compared to some competitors, Capsule CRM lacks more advanced features such as in-depth analytics and complex reporting capabilities, which can be a limitation for larger travel agencies with more complex CRM needs.
+- Limited advanced features: Compared to some competitors, Capsule CRM lacks more advanced features such as in-depth analytics and complex reporting capabilities, which can be a limitation for 20-50 person travel agencies with more complex CRM needs.

-• Basic email marketing capabilities: While Capsule integrates with email marketing tools like Mailchimp, its built-in email marketing capabilities are relatively basic.
-Agencies seeking more advanced email marketing features may need to rely on third-party integrations.
+- Basic email marketing capabilities: While Capsule integrates with email marketing tools like Mailchimp, its built-in email marketing capabilities are relatively basic.
+Medium-sized agencies seeking more advanced email marketing features may need to rely on third-party integrations.

-• Limited customer support: Capsule CRM primarily offers support through email and an online help center.
-The lack of live chat or phone support might be a downside for travel agencies that prefer immediate assistance.
+- Limited customer support: Capsule CRM primarily offers support through email and an online help center.
+The lack of live chat or phone support might be a downside for travel agencies with 20-50 team members that prefer immediate assistance.

-• Scalability concerns: While Capsule CRM is great for small to medium-sized travel agencies, companies that are rapidly growing or have more complex CRM requirements might find the platform less scalable as they expand.
+- Scalability concerns: While Capsule CRM is suitable for medium-sized travel agencies, companies that are rapidly growing beyond 50 team members or have more complex CRM requirements might find the platform less scalable as they expand.

 Price and plans